 Effective: November 1, 1998

-13. Allocation, Assignment and Sale of Capacity and Supply Assets (continued)
+13. Allocation, Release, Assignment and Sale of Capacity and Supply Assets (continued)

 (a) The appropriate winter and summer periods are determined based on the Company’s billing cycles.
 Such periods are unique for each Premises, based on its consumption pattern and available data.